cybercongress/cyber/cyber.md

 The following, imaginable, list of apps consolidates the above-mentioned categories:

 Web3 browsers.
 In reality, browser and search are inseparable.
 It is hard to imagine the emergence of a full-blown web3 browser which is based on web2 search.
 Currently, there are several efforts for developing browsers around blockchains and distributed tech.
-Amongst them are Beaker, \sout{Mist}, Brave, and Metamask.
+Amongst them are Beaker, Mist, Brave, and Metamask.
 All of them suffer from trying to embed web2 into web3.
 Our approach is a bit different.
 We consider web2 as an unsafe subset for web3.
-So we have developed an experimental web3 browser, Cyb, showcasing the {\hyperref[cyber]{cyber}} approach to answering queries better and delivering content faster.
+So we have developed an experimental web3 browser, Cyb, showcasing the [cyber](#cyber-protocol) approach to answering queries better and delivering content faster.

 Social networks.
 Social networks are not that mysterious.
 In any social network content is the king.
 Hence, provable ranking is the basic building block of any social network.
 All types of social networks can be easily built on top of a {\hyperref[knowledge-graph]{knowledge graph}}.
 Cyber can also create social networks based on relevance between users, which no current network is able to achieve.

 Programmable semantics.
 Currently, the most popular keywords in the gigantic semantic core of \linkred{https://google.com}{Google} are keywords of apps such as: \linkred{https://youtube.com}{Youtube}, \linkred{https://facebook.com}{Facebook}, \linkred{https://github.com}{GitHub}, etc. However, the developers of those successful apps have very limited ability to explain to \linkred{https://google.com}{Google} how to structure search results in a better manner.
-The {\hyperref[cyber]{cyber}} approach gives this power back to developers.
+The [cyber](#cyber-protocol) approach gives this power back to developers.
 Developers are now able to target specific semantics cores and index their apps as they wish.

 Search actions.
 The proposed design enables native support for blockchain (and tangle-alike) assets related activity.
 It is trivial to design applications which are (1) owned by the creators, (2) appear correctly in the search results and (3) allow a transactable action, with (4) provable attribution of a conversion for a search query. e-Commerce has never been this easy for everyone.